spkane/todo-for-terraform/README.md

 ## TODOs

 * https setup
-* Setup docker-compose to use pre-built binary
+* Setup docker compose to use pre-built binary